tobyfast/alphaversion/README.md

 jump - space

 problems accounted for:
-- trouble with script for scene changing start to main level
 - jumps needs to be limited
 - player doesn't move with moving platform
 - need to set a collider so when block is touched by player,